A Little Czech Republic Culture

 Families take regular holidays together - especially in August.
 They like to visit Mediterranean beaches and Czech National Parks.

-• Prague is filled with playgrounds, sand pits and restaurants are becoming more kid-friendly too.
+• Prague is filled with playgrounds, sand pits and restaurants have become kid-friendly too.

 • Czechs like to celebrate holidays together and Sunday lunch is a family affair.